SAP/terraform-provider-btp/docs/data-sources/subaccount_service_offering.md

 page_title: "btp_subaccount_service_offering Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Gets details about a specific service offering such as its ID, name, description, metadata, the associated service brokers, and more.
+  Gets details about a specific service offering such as its ID, name, description, metadata, and the associated service brokers.
 ---

 # btp_subaccount_service_offering (Data Source)

-Gets details about a specific service offering such as its ID, name, description, metadata, the associated service brokers, and more.
+Gets details about a specific service offering such as its ID, name, description, metadata, and the associated service brokers.

 ## Example Usage